DEAD SEA SCROLLS AND JUDAISM VS. CHRISTIANITY

 Problems with the name in question do not end with the issue of where to place the indefinite article (the).
 On the list of word meanings given above by a Christian web site, we see the word Father (ab).
 But that's not what's in either the Masoretic text or the Dead Sea Isaiah Scroll.
 Instead of just this 2-letter word (alef bet with the second letter pronounced vet), there is a 3-letter word, Abi (or Avi) which means my father, or in this case, my Father.
 The 2-letter word that follow this term is spelled ayin yud.
 It means until.

 What about the two sequential words shown on Figure 4 that each, apart, mean God (El) and Mighty (Gibbor)?
 Well, for starters, the same exact two words appear in sequence in Isaiah 10:21, and there the (Jewish) Masoretic text renders the translation as God the Mighty (i.e., The Mighty God).
 But Isaiah 10:21 brings up another real problem, the word for God (EL) seems to appear twice immediately before Mighty.
 But, the first EL is not God, but only the prepositional word UNTO (or TO).
 There is no difference on the Dead Sea Isaiah Scroll for either meaning.
 So, like the issue of when to insert the state of being verb IS into the interpretation of the controversial name being discussed here, the interpreter gets to make the call.
-Both Jewish and Christian scholars can make their case based on the next they see, but they are starting with very different understandings of God, very different histories, and very different prejudices.
+Both Jewish and Christian scholars can make their case based on the next word they see, but they are starting with very different understandings of God, very different histories, and very different prejudices.
 One thing is certain.
 Those who do not know Hebrew, or anything about how Jewish names were and are chosen, are at a distinct disadvantage in arriving at the truth through Scriptural studies of the Tenach (known to Christians as the Old Testament).

 There are no vowel marks on the Dead Sea Scroll Isaiah Scroll.
-Without them and with what was shown above in the Scroll, the name Pele-joez-El-Gibbor-abi-ad-Sar-HAShalom could be translated as Wonderful (Pele) Counselor (Joez) To (El) Mighty (Gibbor) my father(Abi) Until (Ad) Prince (Sar) of The Peace HaShalom.
+Without them and with what was shown above in the Scroll, the name Pele-joez-El-Gibbor-abi-ad-Sar-HAShalom could be translated as Wonderful (Pele) Counselor (Joez) To (El) Mighty (Gibbor) my father (Abi) Until (Ad) Prince (Sar) of The Peace (HaShalom).
 While we re-examine the name, it should be noted that when the mother of the famous Nazarene named her child, she called him neither Immanuel, nor Pele-joez-El-Gibbor-abi-ad-Sar-HaShalom.
 She named him Jesus, which was a common name at the time, with the same meaning as Joshua.
 In fact, it was so common, that when Jews were offered a man to be pardoned from crucifixion before Passover, they chose the other Jesus facing death that day, Jesus Barabbas.
 As for the baby being my Father to anyone, clearly Christianity teaches that he was the Son of God, not God the Father.

-The order of Hebrew words does not always match what is seen in English, so the exact meaning of this name will receive some further analysis here as this page is refined.
 There certainly is enough controversy and surprise in what is found in the Dead Sea Isaiah Scroll for us to better understand why its contents were kept from public view for 64 years.

 Figure 5: In the Dead Sea Scroll for Isaiah 10:21, the word EL (alef lamed) appears twice.
 The first EL means UNTO and but the second EL means God.